LuisPalacios/LuisPalacios.github.io/docs/about.markdown

 This blog is mainly dedicated to keep my technical notes, almost always in the Linux environment or software development.
 As you've probably noticed, **blog language is Spanish** 🤗

 Source repository can be found under [GitHub LuisPalacios/LuisPalacios.github.io](https://github.com/LuisPalacios/LuisPalacios.github.io).
 This site is [jekyll](http://jekyllrb.com) based and hosted on [GitHub Pages](https://pages.github.com).
-My original blog is still at [LuisPa's old site](https://www.luispa.com)
+My original blog started with [NibbleBlog](http://www.nibbleblog.com), then I migrated it to [wordpress](https://wordpress.org/) on my own server (from where I'm still migrating the old posts).